loganator956/Character-Systems/README.md

 # Character-Systems

-A set of tools and components relating to characters in Unity.
-Hopefully aiming to be as simple to use as possible.
+This is a set of tools and components relating to characters in Unity.
+This aims to be as simple to use as possible.

-Currently 3D movement is incomplete.
-I want to experiment with using various methods (eg: changing velocity, using `CharacterController` component, using forces, etc.) to find which works best.
+## Features

+As this is in development, features are being added and developed.
+This is the current feature list:

+- 3D (3rd person) character movement

 ## Requirements

 - Obviously Unity
 - Recommended to use Unity's Input System Package (Although not necessarily required)